Motion compensated Uptime gangway system.

 How walk-to-work has transformed offshore wind services

-The walk-to-work ability of modern service ships for far-from-shore offshore wind farms has revolutionised the work day of the technical crew.
-The modern-day transfers are done in a safe, efficient manner, and the service technicians can return to their high-standard accommodation vessel at the end of every work day.
+The walk-to-work capability of modern service ships for far-from-shore offshore wind farms has transformed the daily routine of technical crews.
+Transfers are conducted safely and efficiently, allowing service technicians to return to their high-standard accommodation vessel at the end of each workday.

 Published